patmoreau/workflow-config/README.md

-# Renovate config
+# Workflow config

-Renovate config for all my repositories.
+Workflow configs for all my repositories.

 <!-- markdownlint-disable no-inline-html -->